Viana do Castelo – Caminha

 According to Brierley’s guide book, you have two options of walking today’s stage – the alternative Senda Litoral (which is almost entirely by beach paths) or the Main route (mostly on quiet country lanes and 2km shorter than the alternative).

-Because this was our last day that we could hike along the beach, we’ve opted for the Senda Litoral – wise decision or not ..?
+Because this was our last day that we could hike along the beach, we opted for the Senda Litoral – wise decision or not?

-We’ve left our hostel just after 7:30 and followed the signs to Praia Norte which will take us to the beach.
-On our way to the beach front, we’ve walked on the busy harbour road rua Alves Cerqueira into Av.
+We left our hostel just after 7:30 and followed the signs to Praia Norte which would take us to the beach.
+On our way to the beach front, we had to follow the busy harbour road rua Alves Cerqueira into Av.
 Do Atlantico.
-It was the normal early morning traffic and we were glad when we’ve got to the promenade at Praia Norte.
+It was the normal early morning traffic and we were glad when we finally reached the promenade at Praia Norte.

-On our way to the beach front, we’ve passed a few churches.
-Here you can see the Capela das Almas (Souls Chapel) on the left and the Church of our Lady of Agony on the right
+On our way to the beach front, we passed a few churches.
+Capela das Almas (Souls Chapel) on the left and the Church of our Lady of Agony on the right

-We did not expect any rain today, however it was a bit overcast, but not too much to worry about.
-The few clouds in the sky and upcoming sun, threw a beautiful light on the ocean and we’ve stood still for a few moments to appreciate this spectacle.
+We did not expect any rain today and although it was a bit overcast, there was (hopefully) not too much to worry about getting wet.
+The few clouds in the sky and upcoming sun, threw a beautiful light on the ocean and we stood still for a few moments to appreciate this lovely sight.